DrachenkoAnastasiia/sdl_evolution/proposals/NNNN-open_sdl_refactoring.md

 ## Alternatives considered

-An alternative considered would
+An considered alternative considered is to leave it as is.
-A few alternatives were considered.
-First is to leave it as is The two other alternatives are continuing the way it is and completely removing.